Internships, Study Abroad and More

 Students can work with their advisors to set up internship opportunities.

-Note: Due to COVID-19, all study abroad activity has been suspended for Fall 2020.
+Note: Due to COVID-19, all study abroad activity has been suspended for Spring 2021.
 Find more information here.

 From Europe to South America, study abroad allows students to have life-changing experiences, earn academic credit and enhance their resumes.
 Some programs are designed for groups, while other programs may be a more independent experience.